novillo-cs/lab_04_SuperArray/directions.md

 # Driver

-You must write multiple test cases in the Driver.
+- You must write multiple test cases in the Driver.

+- Your driver must handle exceptions (try/catch).